CS514-F17/DocumentSearch/README.md

 :warning: Do **not** modify the test cases provided.

 The TF-IDF portion of the assignment is designed to be more challenging and is worth only 10% of the final grade.
 It is expected that you will need to do some additional *independent* research on TF-IDF to complete your solution.
-You may still earn 90% of the grade if you do pass `DocProcessorSimpleTFIDFTest` and `DocProcessorComplexTFIDFTest`.
+You may still earn 90% of the grade if you do not pass `DocProcessorSimpleTFIDFTest` and `DocProcessorComplexTFIDFTest`.

 ### Hints, Notes, and Requirements (read carefully!)